AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/01_frame/1_frame.md

  - Attach the bottom and top front extrusions
  - Attach the rear extrusion using the alignment tools
  - Attach the rear top extrusion

-{: .note}
-There are two version of the printed part "Frame Post Connector", one for LDO extrusions and one for Misumi

 {: .important}
 You really want to make sure your frame is square at this point.
 Measure and make adjustments as needed.
 The diagnoals for the top and bottom square should measure 523.3mm (+/-1)